PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Time Complexity/Types of Complexity Classes/Introduction.md

                                                        NP-hard class
                                                       ---------------

-An NP-hard problem is at least as hard as the hardest problem in NP.
 It is the class of the problems such that every problem in NP reduces to NP-hard.

 1. To solve this problem, it do not have to be in NP .
-2. It takes a long time to check them.This means if a solution for an NP-hard problem is given then it takes a long time.
+2. It takes a long time to check them.
+This means if a solution for an NP-hard problem is given then it takes a long time.
 3. A problem is in NP-hard if for every problem NP, polynomial-time reduction.
 4. Do not have to be a Decision problem.